xzeck/ray/README.md

 # RAY

-Ray is a rust based AUR helper
+Ray is a Rust based AUR helper